 The Daway C30 is our top choice for many reasons, not the least of which is: it is twice as wide as a normal bike seat!
 Gone are the days where you have to choose which butt cheek to sit on when you get on your bike, you can use both!

-While this seat has many great features, here are the highlights (and if you’re tired of reading, I included them in picture form as well…)
+While this seat has many great features, here are the highlights (and if you’re tired of reading, I included them in picture form below as well…)

-Suspension Springs: As a heavy person, it’s hard to find a bike with suspension built for you weight.
-Most heavy people do as I did and end up buying a bike with either no suspension or a bike with front suspension only.
+Suspension Springs: As a heavy person, it’s hard to find a bike with suspension built for your weight.
+Most heavy people do as I did and end up buying a bike with either no suspension, or a bike with front suspension only.
 If you are riding a hardtail bike, the extra inch of bounce you now have in your seat will make a world of difference for your bum and your back.

 Ventilation Channel: This was huge for me.
 Most companies that make plus size bike seats don’t bother adding a middle channel.
-While I understand that it is much more difficult to add one, it make a world of difference for the rider.
+While I understand that it is much more difficult to add one, it makes a world of difference for the rider.
 It reduces sweat, makes your ride more comfortable since your “parts” don’t feel like they’re on a board, and lightens the seat.

 Universal Fit: Whatever you have that needs a plus size bike seat, this will fit on it.
 As an added bonus, it comes with everything you need to install it!

 Who shouldn’t get this seat?
 If you’re into riding fast, this might not be the best seat for you.
-It is not an aggressive seat mean for racing, but rather one that is made for commutes and easy riding.
+It is not an aggressive seat meant for racing, but rather one that is made for commutes and easy riding.
 Also, if you are over 500 pounds (the weight capacity of this seat) you might want to give it a pass.
-However, if slow and steady is more your style then it doesn’t matter whether you’re elderly, have a fat bum, or just want more comfort, this is the seat for you!
+However, if slow and steady is more your style, then it doesn’t matter whether you’re elderly, have a fat bum, or just want more comfort, this is the seat for you!